-In high school, I began taking birth control to try to manage the extreme cramping and ovarian cyst ruptures I experienced.
-I was oblivious to the fact that my ‘fun in the sun lifestyle’ and hormonal birth control would result in hyper-pigmentation later in life.
+In high school, during the winter, I’d go to tanning beds with my friends to try to keep my golden coloring.
+I also began taking birth control to try to manage the extreme cramping and ovarian cyst ruptures.
+I was oblivious to the fact that my ‘fun in the sun lifestyle’ and hormonal birth control would result in hyperpigmentation later in life.
 I had freckles on my nose and across my cheeks from bouts of sun poisoning over the years, but in college I began to see mild brown blotches in certain areas on my face that I’d hide with concealer, foundation, and powder.
 By the time I hit 32 my hormones had really changed, and even though I had been living in Washington for 7 years, spending minimal time in the sun, the sun damage from my years at the beach began to surface, and so did my melasma.
-Anyone looking in my direction could blatantly see what I called my “Gorbachev” a forehead marking that looked a bit like the African continent.
+Anyone looking in my direction could blatantly see what I called my “Gorbachev” a forehead marking of hyperpigmentation.

 I began using the Epionce® Lytic Tx and the MelanoLyte Pigment correcting serum, and Dr. Vakil put me on Andi’s schedule for a Halo treatment (accountability is priceless).
 Andi was wonderful, numbing me and setting me up with Pro-Nox™ to keep me comfortable.
 She explained the Halo Pro— a fractional laser that uses ablative and non-ablative wavelengths to maximize results.
 There was a bit of discomfort; it was hot, but the numbing cream, Pro-Nox (nitrous) and Zimmer machine (icy air) made everything doable.
 Treatment was maybe an hour at most.
-We laughed and talked and I learned a tremendous amount about both Forever Young BBL and Halo Pro for treating brown spots and hyper-pigmentation.
+We laughed and talked and I learned a tremendous amount about Halo Pro and hyperpigmentation.
 At RejuvenationMD, Dr. Tsitsis sends her team to meet with experts all over the country to learn about the best treatment protocols.

 Contact RejuvenationMD® – Aesthetic Skin Treatment & Wellness Center Today

-If you are interested in skin treatment options, contact Dr. Tsitsis in Bellingham at (360) 228-3953 or Burlington at (360) 228-3871.
+If you are interested in skin treatment options, contact Dr. Tsitsis in Bellingham at (360) 228-3953or Burlington at (360) 228-3871.
 RejuvenationMD® – Aesthetic Skin Treatment & Wellness Center serves patients in the surrounding areas of Washington State.